lucasRemedios/Supervised_Ntask_Learning/README.md

 - maybe testing was implemented incorrectly

 # NOTE: Errors are unlikely within the layer itself.
-They are most likely in testing algorithm.
+They are most likely in the testing algorithm.